BarrettFrost/Smart_menu-project/readme.md

 Excepts from our m5 and Desktop application design, that were most driven my these principles, are as follows:

-#### M5
+#### *M5*

 The smart menu design featured the List and menu classes.
 Since the menu must be able to display, select and flag an unknown number of restaurant names or menu items, object-oriented design seemed to most appropriate approach.
 The code had an array of list and menu once the items have been received via JSON.
 The classes allow variables to be associated with each menu item e.g. the name.
 These variables could then be manipulated, for instance selecting an item and using method to change the selection integer or changing the flag depending on Booleans for dietary requirements.

-#### Desktop Application
+#### *Desktop Application*

-The processing part of this project was developed based on Object-Oriented design.
-This model is for a restaurent which could connect with web - sending its restaurant name, get its restaurant id and then send its menu items.
-Although Object-oriented programming is not required for Processing, However, object-oriented design can make Processing program has more reasonable architecture and easier to maintain and extend.
-In Object-Oriented design, A complicate system consists of one or more classes.
-One class encapsulates the state of the object and provides the behavior (class functions) to others.
-Such methods to solve problems are more close to daily life and natural way of thinking which helps to improve the efficiency and quality of software development.
-Due to the existence of inheritance, even If the requirements are changed, the maintenance is only in the local module, so it is very convenient to maintain and expand the existing features.
-Finally, In a group job, each member focus on their own classes which enables the project to be of high quality.

-So there are at least three main object:
+The application uses three main objects:

-**Restaurant** - contains (String) restaurant_name, (String) restaurant_id;
+- Restaurant: contains (String) restaurant_name, (String) restaurant_id;

-**Food** - contains (String) food_name, (int) food_calories,  (boolean) if_vegetarian, (boolean) ifcontain_gluten,    (boolean) ifcontain_nuts;
+- Food: contains (String) food_name, (int) food_calories,  (boolean) if_vegetarian, (boolean) ifcontain_gluten,    (boolean) ifcontain_nuts;

-**Menu** - which contains an arraylist, Food[] foods.
+- Menu: which contains an arraylist, Food[] foods.

-These functions make the system of a restaurant_menu:
+As an example of how these objects are handled, the following are functions in the *menu* object:

 - adding new food [add_item(), doAdd() function]

 - editing existing food [edit_item(), doUpdata() function]: just create a new food object like add_item, and then do some update, to send new items as json package;

 - deleting existing food [delete(), doDelete() function]: we use menu object, and delete the selected index;

 - doing registration [registration(), doRegister() function]: send menu item in the format of json Package.

 ### Requirements for key sub-systems

 An overview of the key requirements of our sub-systems (desktop, web, m5 Stack) were decided as follows:

-  a.
-The Desktop Application represents the restaurants' end.
+- The Desktop Application represents the restaurants' end.
 It would need to be able to register with the service, and be able to upload/update their data, e.g. name and menu, on the database.

-  b.
-The Web Application represents the developer/service provider end.
+- The Web Application represents the developer/service provider end.
 It would need to handle restaurant registration and the service's database.

-  c.
-The Arduino/m5 Stack represents the consumer end.
+- The Arduino/m5 Stack represents the consumer end.
 It has two primary feature.
 The first is allowing users to configure their dietary preferences.
 Next is recording an order. the M5 accesses and browses restaurant menus saved on the web application.
 The user's configured preferences should be read as the order is made, e.g. by flagging dishes that exceed their intended calorie intake, or contain unsafe ingredients.

 ### The evolution of UI wireframes for key sub-systems

-#### M5
+#### *M5*

 ![M5 UI](https://github.com/BarrettFrost/Smart_menu-project/blob/master/M5%20pictures%20graph/UI.PNG)